What is an exchange student?

 No. The Victorian Department of Education and Training supports the secondary student exchange program.

-Schools just need to check that the request to enrol an exchange student is from a VRQA-approved student exchange organisation.
+Schools just need to check that the request to enrol an exchange student is from a VRQA-approved SEO.

 Is a school obliged to accept an exchange student?